What is SEO & why do recruiters need it?

 Careermap did not have effective goals set up in Google Analytics which meant the data available for things like sign-ups and the number of people emailing was limited.
 Conversion data enables you to assess the effectiveness of your content and website so it was crucial that all conversion opportunities were tracked.
 From this, we could assess how the website and content were performing in relation to their goals as well as identify areas of improvement.

 We compared the keywords that Careermap were visible for in comparison to their competitors and focused on ranking on new keyword opportunities that were achievable.
 By achievable we mean long tail keywords, those that are of a lower difficulty but more specific search term.
 Below you can see the growth Careermap has experienced.
 When we started working with Careermap they had 3,500 keywords and now they have nearly 16,500.

 In order to grow Careermap’s organic visibility further, we focused on attaining backlinks.
-Below you can see how their backlink profile has recently started growing, along with this came new keyword ranking, fresh content and with an improved site structure supporting them, they experienced exponential growth due to their SEO strategy.
+By outreaching content to authoritative websites, their backlink profile started growing.
+Along with this came new keyword rankings and an improved site structure supporting them.
+They soon experienced exponential growth due to this SEO strategy.

 Google Jobs are pulled from job-related schema on the site and were implemented by the web team.
 Google Jobs aggregates listings from job boards and careers sites and displays them prominently in Google Search.
 The Google job search displays job openings in a dedicated space at the top of the search results which is an invaluable position to be in.
 Since ensuring Google can pull Careermap’s vacancies, they have received nearly 35,000 visitors through this source.

 Now that we’ve gone through and showed you how we’ve handled SEO for recruitment agencies, we hope you can use some of this wisdom for yourself.